In this Manuscript, Owl recorded Christopher Robin's second lesson on how to use the movie maker online.

 - Takes you to the file editor where you can:

 - Use it to rotate the element or flip it left to right or upside down.
 Winnie, you're gonna find this button particularly handy! ;)

 - Click to clone the file in the editor and create its completely identical copy.

 - If an error has occurred when uploading your file to the server, the online movie maker online will automatically retry the upload again after a few seconds.
 Click to force-retry.

 - Applicable to photos, pictures, and text.
 Can be found at the bottom of the file.
 Choose a file to see it.
 To set the duration of the file's on-screen time in the final video, simply drag this button.
-To return to the Auto duration, press this orange icon to the right of the Duration button.
+To return to the Auto duration, press this and choose "Use default".